May 01, 2016

 Giving back for the Minneapolis office calls for a standing date each year to serve dinner at Simpson Housing—an organization providing resources to the homeless.

-Eide Bailly knows that by lending a hand in the community, they ultimately build character in each and every staff.
+Eide Bailly knows that by lending a hand in the community, they ultimately build character in each and every staff member.
 Not only do the thousands of hours donated make an impact, the relationships that are built are hard to replicate anywhere else.
 At Eide Bailly, a core component of corporate culture lies around volunteering, giving back and supporting the communities that support the firm.